-The following tables detail the remaining contractual maturities for the non-derivative financial liabilities.
-The tables have been drawn up based on the discounted cash flows of financial liabilities based on the earliest possible date on which the Company can be required to pay.
+The following tables detail the remaining contractual maturities for the non-derivative financial liabilities included in Note 17.
+The tables have been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest possible date on which the Company can be required to pay.
 The tables include both interest and principal cash flows.